poojani-reddy/Multi-Object-Segmentation-using-SAM-2/README.md

 Multi-Object Video Segmentation with SAM 2

-A next-generation, prompt-driven segmentation system powered by Segment Anything Model 2 (SAM 2) for accurate multi-object image and video understanding.
+✨ A next-generation prompt-driven segmentation system powered by Segment Anything Model 2 (SAM 2) for accurate multi-object image and video understanding.

 🌟 Project Overview

-This project implements an interactive multi-object segmentation and tracking system capable of:
+This project builds an interactive multi-object segmentation and tracking system capable of:

 🔍 Detecting multiple objects in images